 - 1. Select the policy to modify. - 2.
 From the toolbar, select More Actions > Batch Operations > Update rules of multiple policies. - 3.
 Select either All rules if you want to update all rules with your changes, or Selected rules if you want to update only a few. - 4.
 In the Selected Rules box, select the rules that you want to modify.
 You can see which policies contain the rule. - 5.
-In the Fields to Update box, select the fields to update. - 6.
-For each field, update the properties in the right pane.
+In the Fields to Update box, select the fields to update.

 Field Properties State Select whether you want to enable or disable all the rules in the current policy.
 This changes their state.
 Severity & Action Specify the incident severity and action plan to apply to all of this rule's exceptions.
-If you are using Risk Adaptive Protection to determine actions according to the source's risk level, select an action plan for each one of the risk levels (1-5).
-When the rule is triggered, the action plan that will be executed will be the one that was defined for the risk level of the user as determined by Forcepoint UEBA.
-Click to create a new action plan and add it to all risk level action plan lists.
+If you are using Risk-Adaptive Protection to determine actions according to the source's risk level, select an action plan for each one of the risk levels (1-5).
+When the rule is triggered, the action plan that will be executed will be the one that was defined for the risk level of the user as determined by Forcepoint Behavioral Analytics.
+Click the Add button to create a new action plan and add it to all risk level action plan lists.
 You can then select the new action plan for each risk level.
-See Custom Policy Wizard - Severity and Action , page 147, for more details.
+See Custom Policy Wizard - Severity and Action , page 151, for more details.
 Source Select the sources of data you'd like to analyze.
 These sources are applied to all of the rules in the policy.
-See Custom Policy Wizard - Source , page 150, for more details.
+See Custom Policy Wizard - Source , page 154, for more details.
 Destination Select the data destinations that you want to analyze.
 These destinations are applied to all of the rules in the policy.
-See Custom Policy Wizard - Destination , page 150, for more details.
+See Custom Policy Wizard - Destination , page 154, for more details.